castle-engine/cge-www/README.md

     - GNU `make`,

-    - and make sure PHP has permissions to write within proper images/ subdirs: `cd htdocs/images/ && chmod a+rwX thumb_size/ thumb_const_height_size/ teaser_size/ gallery_size/`.
+    - and make sure PHP has permissions to write within proper images/ subdirs: `cd htdocs/images/ && chmod -R a+rwX thumb_size/ thumb_const_height_size/ teaser_size/ gallery_size/`.

   The idea is that (at development) you